eventnetusa/eventnet/src/_work/garnier.md

 subheadline: Garnier educated Wal-Mart shoppers across the country on the importance of recycling and earth-friendly products
 hero_image_path: /uploads/garnier-102-3657.jpg
 type: retail
 cta: Want to reach consumers at retail locations where your product is sold?
-We can help with that.
 sidebar_text_markdown: |-
   ### TOUR QUICK STATS